SplinterCel3000/deck_builder/README.md

 ##

-Number and name of feature: Day - 1 About Us

-Estimate of time needed to complete: 2 hours

-Start time: 1pm

-Finish time: ____

-Actual time needed to complete: ____

-- 12-26-2019 3:00pm - Functional About Us page

-##

 Number and name of feature: Day 2 - SQL Database Populate and Results Render

 Estimate of time needed to complete: 2 hours